 - 5Wait for approval

-The insurance company reviews your claim after you submit it.
-Death benefit payouts take two weeks to two months.
+The insurer reviews your claim and makes a decision.
+Most death benefit payouts take two weeks to two months.

 Insurers request a death certificate to confirm the cause of death.
-If the cause is inconclusive or questionable, the insurer asks surviving family members or beneficiaries for additional documents, including an autopsy report, medical examiner report, emergency medical services (EMS) report or a copy of the policyholder’s medical records.
+If the cause is inconclusive or questionable, the insurer asks surviving family members or beneficiaries for additional documents: autopsy report, medical examiner report, emergency medical services (EMS) report or a copy of the policyholder's medical records.

-Insurance companies take longer to process suicide claims, which delays death benefits.
-The suicide clause ensures a thorough investigation before the insurer pays out.
+Insurers spend more time processing suicide claims, which delays death benefits.
+The suicide clause requires a thorough investigation before the insurer pays out.

 What to Do if the Insurer Denies Your Claim

-Insurers deny life insurance claims for several reasons.
-You can challenge the decision through these steps:
+Insurers deny life insurance claims for multiple reasons.
+Challenge the decision through these steps:

 - Review the denial letter: Read it carefully to understand why the insurer rejected your claim.

-- Collect evidence: Gather documents, including medical records and correspondence, to support your case.
+- Collect evidence: Gather documents like medical records and correspondence to support your case.

 - Contact the insurer: Talk to a claims representative about the denial and your options.